 Segregation of Duties

-This is a crucial internal control that helps safeguard Stanford assets.
+Segregation of duties is a crucial internal control that helps safeguard Stanford assets.
 No one person should be responsible for the entire cash receipt process.
 The responsibilities for receipt, custody, recording and reconciliation of cash receipts should reside with different individuals whenever possible.
-Report any suspected fraud or misappropriation of funds to department management, Cash Management or the Internal Audit Department (650-725-0074) as appropriate.
+Report any suspected fraud or misappropriation of funds to department management, Cash Management and the Internal Audit Department (650-725-0074) as appropriate.
 Review the Topic Overview: Fraud Prevention for further details.

-Departments receiving cash or checks on a regular basis should contact Cash Management to determine the best method of processing.
+Departments receiving cash or checks on a regular basis should submit a support request to Cash Management to determine the best method of processing.

 Request Payment Alternatives to Cash